What is Climara?

 endometriosis or uterine fibroid tumors;

-high levels of calcium in your blood.
+high or low levels of calcium in your blood; or

-FDA pregnancy category X. Do not use Climara patches if you are pregnant.
+FDA pregnancy category X. Do not use Climara if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.
 Use effective birth control while you are using this medicine.

 How should I use Climara?

-Do not apply a Climara skin patch to your breasts.
+Do not apply a skin patch to your breasts.
 Do not apply a patch where it might be rubbed off by tight clothing, such as under an elastic waistband.

 What happens if I miss a dose?

 If you forget to change your patch, change it as soon as you remember or wait until your next scheduled patch change.
 Do not apply two patches at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.